-The basic pattern is composed of black and white rectangle of pixels.
-Each rectangle stands for one bit.
+The basic pattern is composed of black and white rectangles of pixels.
+Each block stands for one bit.
 Those bits form MLS sequences.
-MLS sequences [11] are binary sequences having very good correlation properties, since MLS sequences are nearly orthogonal to their shifted versions.
+MLS sequences are binary sequences having very good correlation properties, since MLS sequences are nearly orthogonal to their shifted versions.
 This feature is taken into account during the retrieval process.
-The pattern is illustrated in Figure 1.

-An additional security feature was added, the sequences bits are pseudorandomly mixed before being mapped into the rectangles, with the use of a secret key.
+An additional security feature was added, the sequences bits are pseudo-randomly mixed before being mapped into the rectangles, with the use of a secret key.